pusher/docs/docs/channels/using_channels/encrypted-channels.md

 - **Event names are not encrypted.**
   Pusher needs to inspect the message's event name to restrict namespaces (for example, only Pusher can publish events with the prefix `pusher:`).

+- It is not possible to publish to multiple encrypted channels in a single API request (using the `channels` parameter).
+Publishes to encrypted channels should be made individually, using the `channel` parameter.

 - Client libraries do not support triggering events to `private-encrypted-` channels.
   We may lift this restriction in future, please get in touch if this would be valuable to you.